 - What kinds of medications you’re taking, including a list of vitamins and supplements

 - Whether the pain happens every time you have sex or just sometimes

 - If you have similar pain at other times when you’re not engaged in sex

 - Whether you’ve discussed the problem with your partner

 - How much stress are you under due to this problem

 Tests to Find a Diagnosis

-Depending on your answers, your doctor may perform other tests, such as blood tests or imaging tests.
+Depending on your answers, your gynecologist in Midtown may perform other tests, such as blood tests or imaging tests.
 Your OBGYN always takes a complete medical history, asking you about previous pregnancies and your sexual history, including any surgeries you may have had.

 Certainly, if your OBGYN in NYC discovers an underlying condition during your visit, treatment may be able to clear up all your pain associated with sexual intercourse.
 Sometimes, changing the medications you’re taking can clear up your issues.
 If you’re post-menopausal, you likely have too little estrogen to lubricate sufficiently and a simple fix of estrogen cream can address that issue.